dturk0610/EE465/Lab 4/README.md

 - E: Look directly at the chair
 - L: Turn off/on the specular lighting
 - O: Turn off/on orthographic projection
+- 1-6: Turn off/on corresponding light (1-3 for the 3 directional lights, 4-6 for the 3 point lights)

+## Requirements

+1. Setting up the camera using the look at method

+    - This task was handled with the "look at" functionality of the "e" key.
+This is done using quaternions as can and will be explained in the math/classes readme

+2. Implementing orthographic and perspective projections

+    - As mentioned in the controls section and detailed (and shown above) the othographic and perspective projections can be toggled using the O key at any moment during the app.

+3. Implementing two different lights

+    - Uhhh, there are 6 different lights and two different types of lights.
+All of which can be toggled using the numbers 1-6.

+4. Implementing specular and non-specular toggle

+    - This has been done and can be toggled using the L key.

+5. Discussion of implementation

+    - While for now the implementation of the engine and math has not been fully detailed yet, this lab's implementation should be fully detailed at this point.
+As I continue to update this and the engine I will continue to remove weird english or sentences that are no longer applicable (things that say should, or will, etc...)